barmstrong/week-in-ethereum/README.md

 # Creating A Token app

+This repository makes it easy to build and launch a new Token app in as little as 5 minutes :rocket:

 TODO Nice animated gif

-This repository makes it easy to build and launch a new Token app in as little as 5 minutes.

 It handles the complex logic of generating [SOFA](https://www.tokenbrowser.com/token-sofa-spec/) messages and encrypting them properly using the [Signal protocol](https://en.wikipedia.org/wiki/Signal_Protocol).